Club Street: Singapore's hottest dining destination

 “This unique atmosphere cannot be replicated in a modern building.”

-In April 2013, the authorities moved to pedestrianize Club Street and the adjoining Ann Siang Road on weekend nights, cementing the neighborhood’s status as the site-du-jour for foodies and revelers.
+In April 2013, Singapore authorities moved to pedestrianize Club Street and adjoining Ann Siang Road on weekend nights, cementing the neighborhood’s status as the site-du-jour for foodies and bar hoppers.

 “Since the commencement of road closure, Club Street has been enjoying a lively and dynamic vibe,” says Rossetti.
 “We have noticed a 15% increase in weekend business due to an increase in walk-in guests.”